The Worst Interview Questions Employers Ask

 Questions about how old you are can be extremely uncomfortable.
-These questions can work both ways – you can be considered too old or too young and not mature enough to do the job.
-Most age-related questions are illegal if age has nothing to do with the job (an exception would be, for example, if you had to be a certain age to legally perform the job).
+These questions can work both ways – you can be considered too old, or too young and not mature enough to do the job.
+Most age-related questions are illegal if age has nothing to do with the job (an exception would be if you have to be a certain age to legally perform the job).
 Some uncomfortable age questions and comments include:

 - How old are you?